adrianomonteiroweb/api-nodejs-sequelize-cashforce/README.md

   - Buyers - Method "POST" - route: "/buyers".

-    - To create a new buyer, it must also contain the following attributes for buyer, cnpj and company type too.
+    - To create a new buyer, it must also contain the following attributes for buyer: cnpj and company type too.

     Ex: